 Many articles give accounts of Jean’s death:

-There is a British Humanist Association tribute here.
+There is a British Humanist Association, (now Humanists UK), tribute here.

 Jean’s daughter Bronwen can be seen discussing her death in a TV interview here.
 Two important quotes from that interview:

 While Jean’s approach shows one way anyone can achieve their own end of life, it requires great determination.
 A week before she died she told the Sunday Times:

 MDMD believes there should be more compassionate option available in this country in which lethal medication could be legally prescribed and professionally supervised for people who, like Jean, rationally and independently decide that their life is complete and they want to die.